alexangione419/BelgianBloggers/content/team_posts/phase2.md

 # Project Updates

 In our developement on phase two, we made some updates to our user stories.
-We took in feedback on making our stories more actionable items, and fleshed out the features they represent in order to differentiate each persona more.
+We took in feedback on making our stories more actionable, and fleshed out the features they represent in order to differentiate each persona.
 The new user stories are as follows.

 ## Party Leader: Seeing Unity Within Your Party